 While the feature is in preview, customers need to register their subscriptions with the following feature flag: Microsoft.Network/AllowUpdateAddressSpaceInPeeredVnets to use this capability.
 This flag will be deprecated when the feature is generally available.

-General availability for this feature is targeted in the next month.
 We’re always listening and making constant improvements, so please keep the feedback coming.